elfhosted/elfhosted.com/docs/guides/media/stream-from-real-debrid-with-annatar.md

 ---
-title: ElfHosted Annatar Addon (torrentio alternative) from $0.15/day, $10 free credit
+title: ElfHosted Annatar Addon (torrentio alternative)
 description: This guide describes how stream from Real-Debrid using your own Elf-Hosted torrentio alternative, Annatar
 ---
 # How to use ElfHosted Annatar Addon (torrentio alternative)